The stock market can seem complicated, but it’s an important vehicle for building wealth. Learn how to get started investing today.

 The role of shares for companies

-Most CEOs and founders will already own a number of shares in their company and may give larger investors a portion of ownership over the company during the valuation phase, too.
+Most CEOs and founders will already own several shares in their company and may give larger investors a portion of ownership over the company during the valuation phase, too.
 For example, common stock is a type of stock that entitles stockholders to voting rights on various policies within a corporation, including their board of directors.

-However, when a company switches to an initial public offering (or IPO), the general public is able to purchase shares of stock in that business.
+However, when a company switches to an initial public offering (or IPO), the general public can purchase shares of stock in that business.
 The share price is then left to the whims of a broader range of investors on Wall Street and beyond as the stock price fluctuates as investors buy and sell stocks.

 Rather than traditional valuation methods that analyze a company’s past performance, current assets, and liabilities, market capitalization is a way of valuing a company based solely on its share of the market and the price of its stocks.

-In order to calculate the market capitalization (commonly abbreviated to “market cap”) of any given company, simply take the stock price of a current share and multiply that number by the number of outstanding shares on the market.
+To calculate the market capitalization (commonly abbreviated to “market cap”) of any given company, simply take the stock price of a current share and multiply that number by the number of outstanding shares on the market.
 For example, a company may have its stock offered at $50 and have 25,000 shares on the market.
-This means that that company’s market capitalization is $1.25 million dollars—a figure that helps you compare the size of one company against another.
+This means that that company’s market capitalization is $1.25 million—a figure that helps you compare the size of one company against another.

 How shares help individual investors

-Obviously, a company selling its shares is a great way to raise some working capital in order to run business operations—but how do shares help individual investors?
+A company selling its shares is a great way to raise some working capital to run business operations—but how do shares help individual investors?
 Put simply, the stock market offers a way for investors to grow any amount of money at a much better rate than a traditional savings account.

 This is possible thanks to the fact that buying stocks at a low price and selling them at a higher price can often net you a much greater return than the low-interest rates offered by savings accounts.